Jonny Craig: Beginnings as a musician (2000-2007)

-After moving to the United States from Abbotsford, British Columbia, and attending high school in Washington state, Craig auditioned for bands but ultimately was not accepted into one.
+After moving to the United States from Abbotsford, British Columbia, and attending high school in Washington State, Craig auditioned for bands but ultimately was not accepted into one.
 Craig then formed the band westerHALTS in 2000, a garage band from Tacoma, Washington.
-At age 15, Craig released his first known song with them titled "Change, Leisure, and Retirement" in 2001.
+At age 15, Craig released his first known song with them titled "Change, Leisure, and Retirement" in 2004.
 In an Alternative Press Podcast he stated that the band was "...just something to help pay for weed, something I played over the weekends."
-He then joined as the lead vocalist for Tacoma-based pop punk band Ghost Runner on Third in 2002.
+He then joined as the lead vocalist for Tacoma-based pop-punk band Ghost Runner on Third in 2002.
 Craig said that he met the guitarist of Ghost Runner on Third in high school.
 He received positive reviews with this band's debut EP, Speak Your Dreams, released on January 4, 2005.
 AllMusic stated that Craig was, "the band's secret weapon, a passionate vocalist.
 There's not a bad track to be found here, but Craig tends to outshine his bandmates throughout."

 Early on in his career with Ghost Runner On Third it has been cited that overwhelming drug problems led to his departure, as told by Dance Gavin Dance in an old blog post concerning Craig after he was kicked out of the band.
 Though Craig has denied the statements made, Dance Gavin Dance has not backed off from those remarks, which they explain was the reason for all the band's problems and partly for his former band Ghost Runner on Third.
 Dance Gavin Dance has also partially blamed guitarist Sean O'Sullivan's departure on Craig's behavior, although there were other contributing factors.
 Despite their past differences, both past and present members of Dance Gavin Dance have since become friends.
-Consider the Thief (O'Sullivan's previous band), was also listed in Emarosa's Relativity album on the "special thanks" section of the info-booklet.
+Consider the Thief (O'Sullivan's band after Dance Gavin Dance), was also listed in Emarosa's Relativity album on the "special thanks" section of the info-booklet.